-Any theory is usually built depending on some ideal assumptions.
-But in real life, when we perform experiments, these ideal assumptions may not remain valid.
-There can always be some noise present in the apparatus that can deflect the experimental setup from it's theoretical structure.
+Any theory is usually built depending on some idealistic assumptions.
+However, in real life, when we perform experiments, these assumptions may not remain valid.
+For example, there can always be some noise present in the apparatus that can deflect the experimental setup from it's theoretical structure.
 These unavoidable errors can affect the final conclusion of that experiment.

-Various sorts of loopholes can be present in entanglement detection experiments, for example the detection loophole~\cite{Detloop11,Detloop12,Detloop13,Bell3,Bell4,Bell5,Bell6,LoopholeB,loophole1,loophole2,loophole3}, locality loophole~\cite{loc-lop1}, coincidence loophole~\cite{coin-loop}, etc. Among them, we try to examine the presence of detection loophole.
-In this context, we examine two particular detection methods one is based on the PPT criteria and the other one depends on the moment based criteria.
+Various kinds of loopholes can be present in entanglement detection experiments, for example the detection loophole~\cite{Detloop11,Detloop12,Detloop13,Bell3,Bell4,Bell5,Bell6,LoopholeB,loophole1,loophole2,loophole3}, locality loophole~\cite{loc-lop1}, coincidence loophole~\cite{coin-loop}, etc. Among them, we try to examine the effect of the presence of the detection loophole.
+In this context, we examine two particular detection methods one is based on the PPT criterion and the other one depends on the moment-based criterion.